konstruktoid/ansible-role-docker-rootless/README.md

 variable. `docker_user_info` will be used as a easy way to get the `{{ docker_user }}` environment settings.

-> Enabling lingering means that user@.service is started automatically during boot, even if the user is not logged in, and that the service is not terminated when the user logs out.
-Enabling lingering allows the user to run processes without being logged in. ([systemd-run](https://www.freedesktop.org/software/systemd/man/systemd-run.html))
+> Enabling lingering means that `user@.service` is started automatically during boot, even if the user is not logged in, and that the service is not terminated when the user logs out. ([systemd-run](https://www.freedesktop.org/software/systemd/man/systemd-run.html))

 ### User directories